Artist

 - Film, television, and retrospective programming help renew catalog attention.

-George Michael sits in the top 40% of tracked artists on the site by modeled artist-side earnings.
+George Michael lands in the top 40% of tracked artists by estimated artist-side earnings.

 How It Compares